dyats/GeoQuiz/README.md

 # GeoQuiz

-Created to learn basics of Android development
+Android App to understand some badics of Android development